 The purpose of the USF College of Public Health Activist Lab is to serve as the hub of excellence in providing interdisciplinary advocacy, education, research, and service opportunities for students to develop the skills that will promote their success as effective public health advocates and leaders.

-Through the activities done within the Activist Lab, students may be able to fulfill many of their APE and ILE requirements needed for graduation.
-Activities include volunteering at the Lab and participating in Lab Activities and Programs.
-Students may also help develop new programs and activities as well.
+Through Activist Lab activities, students may also fulfill many of their APE and ILE requirements needed for graduation along with generating research and outreach projects.
+Activities include volunteering at the Lab, participating in lab activities and programs and developing new programs and activities.